HomeLatest NewsGadgetsFoxconn makes new inroads into EV sector, looks beyond Apple to carve out a new path for growth

 It first mentioned its EV ambitions in November 2019 and has moved relatively quickly, this year announcing deals to build cars with U.S. startup Fisker Inc and Thailand’s energy group PTT Pcl.

-“Hon Hai is ready and no longer the new kid in town,” Foxconn Chairman Liu Young-way told the event timed to mark the birthday of the company’s billionaire founder Terry Gou, who drove the sedan onto the stage to the tune of ‘Happy Birthday’.
+“Hon Hai is ready and no longer the new kid in town,” Foxconn Chairman Liu Young-way told the timed to mark the birthday of the company’s billionaire founder Terry Gou, who drove the sedan onto the stage to the tune of ‘Happy Birthday’.

 The sedan, which was jointly developed with Italian design firm Pininfarina, will be sold by an unspecified carmaker outside Taiwan in the coming years, while the SUV will be sold under one of Yulon’s brands and is scheduled to hit the market in Taiwan in 2023.